cmooredev/EVM-PuzzleSolutions/puzzle_1.md

 ## 1. CALLVALUE

-THe value 8 is passed in to the transaction and placed on the stack by CALLVALUE.
+The value 8 is passed in to the transaction and placed on the stack by CALLVALUE.

     Location  Bytecode  Opcode name
         00      34      CALLVALUE  <---